Official websites use .gov

 Novel treatment approaches: gene therapy for congenital adrenal hyperplasia through administration of an adeno-associated virus (AAV) serotype 5–based recombinant vector encoding the human CYP21A2

 Gene therapy for CAH resulting from 21-hydroxylase deficiency was first studied 20 years ago, when an intra-adrenal injection of an adenoviral vector transiently restored enzyme activity in 21-hydroxylase–deficient mice for a few days.
 Advances in adeno-associated virus (AAV) vector–based therapies have expanded the gene therapy landscape to include CAH.
-An intravenous injection of an AAV-CYP21 vector restored steroidogenesis and demonstrated phenotypic changes (weight gain) in mice for more than 15 weeks.
+An intravenous injection of an AAV–CYP21 vector restored steroidogenesis and demonstrated phenotypic changes (weight gain) in mice for more than 15 weeks.
 Subsequent non-human primate studies demonstrated durable expression of vector genome copies.
-Preclinical animal studies examining efficacy, safety, and biodistribution supported clinical development of the AAV5 vector, and a first-in-human study is under way in adults that is designed for assessment of safety and efficacy.
+Preclinical animal studies examining efficacy, safety, and biodistribution supported clinical development of the AAV5 vector, and a first-in-human study was conducted in adults, designed for assessment of safety and efficacy (NCT04783181).
+At higher doses, some efficacy was observed consistent with transgene deliver to the adrenals; however, the activity generated was insufficient to rescue adrenal insufficiency.
+Further human dosing in this study has been suspended.

 Additional Funding

-- Cooperative Research and Development Agreement (CRADA) #02800 for Age-Appropriate Hydrocortisone Formulations for the Treatment of Adrenal Insufficiency including Congenital Adrenal Hyperplasia
+• Cooperative Research and Development Agreement (CRADA) for: Age-Appropriate Hydrocortisone Formulations for the Treatment of Adrenal Insufficiency including Congenital Adrenal Hyperplasia

-- Cooperative Research and Development (CRADA) for a Randomized, Double-Blind, Placebo-Controlled Study to Evaluate the Safety and Efficacy of Crinecerfont in Adult Subjects with CAH, Followed by Open-Label Treatment
+• Cooperative Research and Development (CRADA) for: Randomized, Double-Blind, Placebo-Controlled Study to Evaluate the Safety and Efficacy of Crinecerfont in Adult Subjects with CAH, Followed by Open-Label Treatment

-- Cooperative Research and Development Agreement (CRADA) #03435 Study of the Safety and Pharmacodynamic Activity of Gene Therapy for Congenital Adrenal Hyperplasia
+• Cooperative Research and Development Agreement (CRADA) for: Study of the Safety and Pharmacodynamic Activity of Gene Therapy for Congenital Adrenal Hyperplasia

 Publications

-- CAHQL: A patient reported outcome instrument to assess health-related quality of life in congenital adrenal hyperplasia.
-J Clin Endocrinol Metab 2024 309–315
+1. Flokas ME, Yang L, Middleton KR, Kollender S, Parker M, Sukin C, Persky RW, Merke DP.
+CAHQL: A patient reported outcome instrument to assess health-related quality of life in congenital adrenal hyperplasia.
+J Clin Endocrinol Metab 2025 110(4):e1149-e1159

 Collaborators